 The site itself is still occasionally slow.
 The site was great when they came out of their public beta, but after the redesign, some things are noticeably slower, especially the overlay pages with the FAQs and such.
 The media still loads fast though, so I'm not too upset.

 Musicbed is the gold standard for modern licensing services.
 It’s the "OG" in the music for film space—the site against which all of the others are judged.

 Musicbed excels because of their highly-curated selection of emotive, cinematic music from independent artists.
-Plus tts interface is very well-developed and designed, making it easy to find whatever you’re looking for.
+Plus its interface is very well-developed and designed, making it easy to find whatever you’re looking for.
 Basically, everything Musicbed does exudes quality.

 Like I mentioned before, the quality of their music is objectively outstanding.
 And their library is pretty damn big at this point.
 It'll be hard not to find something that's a perfect fit for your project.

 The pricing can be fairly reasonable for single track licensing (depending on how you intend to use the music, obviously).
-And they've got a subscription service coming, but it hasn't been released yet as of September of 2018.
-Still no details on how much it'll cost.

 The browsing interface is clean, and very minimal.
 But there's still a ton of power under the hood for searching and sorting and filtering.